 What is a Cross Border Transaction?

-When a cross border transaction occurs, there are several steps that must be taken for the money transfer to occur from the consumer’s account to the merchant’s account.
-These steps include the actual transferring of the funds from one bank to another, the conversion between currency types and the assessment of various fees.
+When a cross-border transaction occurs, several steps must be taken for the money transfer to occur from the consumer’s account to the merchant’s account.
+These steps include the actual transferring of the funds from one bank to another, the conversion between currency types, and the assessment of various fees.

 What is a Cross Border Fee?